-The nonlinearity can be replaced by a general polynomial or exponential term as in \cite{oh_parabolic_2021, oh_hyperbolic_2022}.
-It is also possible to let the solution take values in a manifold instead of $\R$.
-The invariant measures for these wave maps equations \cite{bringmann_wave_2021,brzezniak_statistical_2022} are known as nonlinear sigma models in the physics literature.
-In one dimension they can be interpreted as Brownian paths on a manifold.
+The nonlinearity can be replaced by a general polynomial, exponential or trigonometric term; see \cite{oh_invariant_2021, oh_parabolic_2021, oh_hyperbolic_2022} and references therein.
+These correspond to very different physical models and feature interesting renormalization behaviour.
+It is also possible to let the solution take values in a manifold instead of $\R$; there is recent progress on invariant measures of these wave maps equations \cite{bringmann_wave_2021,brzezniak_statistical_2022}.

 For \eqref{eq:nls} in one dimension it is possible to consider both focusing and defocusing nonlinearities, due to the presence of an $L^2$ conservation law.
-Restricting to a ball in $L^2$ leads to normalizable measure if the nonlinearity is subquintic.
-In the quintic case the measure is normalizable only if and only if the coupling is suffiently weak; remarkably, this threshold is known exactly \cite{oh_optimal_2022}.
+Restricting to a ball in $L^2$ leads to a normalizable measure if the nonlinearity is subquintic.
+In the quintic case the measure is normalizable if and only if the coupling is suffiently weak; remarkably, this threshold is known exactly \cite{oh_optimal_2022}.

 In two dimensions the defocusing case can still be investigated, as was done by Bourgain \cite{bourgain_invariant_1996} for the cubic case and later for general polynomial nonlinearities by Deng, Nahmod, and Yue \cite{deng_invariant_2019}.
-For the focusing NLS the $L^2$ cutoff does not lead to normalizable measure anymore \cite{brydges_statistical_1996}.
+For the focusing NLS the $L^2$ cutoff does not lead to a normalizable measure anymore \cite{brydges_statistical_1996}.
 Quasi-invariance has also been investigated for the NLS \cite{oh_quasi-invariant_2021, oh_optimal_2018, oh_quasi-invariant_2017}.

-In \cite{oh_remark_2020, seong_invariant_2022} invariant measures of the Zakharov--Yukawa system have been studied.
+In \cite{oh_remark_2020, seong_invariant_2022} invariant measures of the Zakharov--Yukawa system were studied.
 This is a system of coupled wave and Schrödinger equations with nonpositive Hamiltonian and an $L^2$ conservation law.
 Due to these properties it behaves similarly to the defocusing NLS.